rneher-igel/Neher/docs/index.md

 `"one bike ride away from figuring it all out" - Tom Ritchey`

+`"My bikes are my medical devices, they measure my lack of fitness and how out of shape I am!" - anonymous`

 Neher is a repository hosting of my documentation.
 This documentation is without any warranty or support.

 ----------